Rapid Angiogenic Hydrogel Nanofiber Scaffold Promotes Random Flap Regeneration and Modulates Inflammation

 TLDR The hydrogel scaffold improved skin flap healing and reduced inflammation.

-The study developed a gelatin methacryloyl (GM) hydrogel nanofiber scaffold containing calcium-doped silica nanoparticles loaded with deferoxamine (GM/CD-1) to enhance random skin flap regeneration.
-The GM/CD-1 scaffold demonstrated excellent biocompatibility and significantly improved flap survival in mice, achieving a 96.17 ± 3.17% survival rate at 14 days.
-It also stimulated hair follicle growth and modulated inflammation, indicating its potential for clinical applications in flap regeneration and tissue engineering.
+The study investigates the use of a gelatin methacryloyl (GM) hydrogel nanofiber scaffold containing calcium-doped silica nanoparticles loaded with deferoxamine (GM/CD-1) to enhance the regeneration of random skin flaps, which are often used to cover thick skin wounds.
+The GM/CD-1 scaffold demonstrated excellent biocompatibility and significantly improved flap survival in mice, achieving a 96.17% survival rate at 14 days.
+Additionally, it promoted hair follicle growth and modulated inflammation, indicating its potential for clinical applications in flap regeneration and tissue engineering.